amitesh18896/15-Desktop-Application/README.md

 A desktop application is a software program that can be run on a standalone computer to perform a specific task by an end-user

-A collection of 15 small — *minute* — desktop applications written in Python using the PyQt framework.
+A collection of 15 — desktop applications written in Python using the PyQt framework.
 These apps are intended as examples from which you can poke, hack and prod your way to writing your own tools.